runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

-# Lesson 1.5: Modules and Imports
+# Lesson 1.5: Modules, Imports, and Requires

 The purpose of this lesson is to explain how K definitions can be broken into separate modules and files and how these distinct components combine into a